RizeLabs/encifher-docs/docs/solution/trading.md

 # Trading

-## Why trading?
+## Why Trading?

-Having the ability to trade on-chain has been the priority for multiple users.
-Looking at the data we can see that 5M/USD is being earned by roughly RailGun(one of the providers of Private swap).

-On-chain trades are fully transparent, making transaction details publicly visible.

-Traders using specific strategies can easily be copied, front-run (exploited), or reverse-engineered.
-This lack of confidentiality undermines their competitive edge.

-Information asymmetry is a core feature of financial systems, allowing participants to gain rewards based on unique insights or strategies.
-Publicly visible trades erode this necessary asymmetry.

-Instead of leveling the playing field, we are seeing cabals or closed Telegram groups exploit access to private "alpha" (trade secrets).
-This dynamic resembles insider trading in traditional finance, creating unfair advantages for select groups.
+Trading on-chain has always been a top priority for users, but it comes with one big problem: **everything is public.**

+Take RailGun, for example—a provider of private swaps.
+Their users collectively earn around **$5M USD**, proving the demand for privacy in trading.
+But the broader market still struggles with transparency issues that harm traders in multiple ways:

+1. **Public Trades Mean Public Secrets**:
+   - Every trade is an open book, exposing transaction details for anyone to see.
+   - Result?
+Traders lose their competitive edge as strategies can be **copied**, **front-run**, or **reverse-engineered**.

+2. **Information Asymmetry Matters**:
+   - Financial systems thrive on **information asymmetry**, where unique insights or strategies are rewarded.
+   - Publicly visible trades destroy this edge, leveling the playing field in the wrong way.

+3. **Private Groups Exploit "Alpha"**:
+   - Instead of open competition, **closed Telegram groups** and cabals are exploiting private trade secrets.
+   - This creates an uneven dynamic, resembling **insider trading** in traditional finance.

+### **The Solution**
-By enabling privacy for on-chain strategies, we can restore fair competition.
-Traders and users can be paid or incentivized based on their proprietary strategies while keeping their competitive edge intact.
+By enabling **privacy for on-chain strategies**, we can restore fairness.
+Traders can execute their unique strategies without fear of being exploited, incentivizing them to participate openly while keeping their competitive edge intact.

+---

-### Who is the user?
+## Who is the User?

-## Degen Traders

-These traders want to send addresses between their addresses without any hard linkages.

-## Daily tasker
+Let’s break it down—there are two main personas who benefit from private trading:

+### **1. Degen Traders**
+- These are the pros, the high-risk, high-reward players of the crypto world.
+- They need to move funds between addresses **without creating obvious linkages** that could expose their strategies.

+### **2. Daily Taskers**
+- These are everyday users who value privacy in their financial lives.
-These people dont want to share their addresses with the sender to reveal their balance sheets.
+- For example, they don’t want to share their address with a sender, as it could reveal their **entire balance sheet**.

-### Advantages

-- Making payments easy for web2 users
-- Trade privately from the BOT (Coming Soon)
-- DCA (Coming Soon)
+---

+## Advantages of Private Trading

+1. **Simplifying Payments for Web2 Users**:
+   - Make crypto transactions feel as seamless as Venmo or PayPal, with privacy baked in.

+2. **Trade Privately with Bots (Coming Soon)**:
+   - A bot that enables secure, private trades without exposing sensitive details.

+3. **Dollar-Cost Averaging (DCA) Privately (Coming Soon)**:
+   - Automate your investments in privacy, ensuring no one can track your accumulation strategy.

+---

+### **Why Private Trading Matters**

+By bringing privacy to on-chain trading, we’re leveling the playing field in the right way.
+Whether you’re a **degen trader** protecting your edge keeping your balances private, the ability to trade confidentially is a game-changer for fairness and security.